duolu/fmkit/README.md

 ![data collection procedure illustration.](pics/procedure.png)

 The captured handwriting signal is individually named.
 For the ID string, it is "id_id_xx.txt", where "xx" the sequence number of the repetition.
 For example, if the ID string is "duolu", the file is named as "duolu_duolu_01.txt" for the first repetition.
 For the passcode, similarly, it is "id_passcode_xx.txt".
 For example, if the ID string is "duolu" and the passcode is "fmcode", the file name is "duolu_fmcode_01.txt".
-In this way, we can immediately know who writes what in the file directly from the file name.
+In this way, we can immediately know which user writes what content from the file name while debugging code and tuning trained models.
+If the user choose to write in Chinese, pinyin is used in the file name to indicate the content.

 For the spoofing dataset, the procedure of spoofing with semantic leakage is similar to that in sign-up and sign-in, but with only 5 repetitions for each string.
 The file name is in the format of "spoofer_string_xx.txt".
 For example, if the participant is designated to be "spoofer08", and the spoofed string is "fmcode", the file name is "spoofer08_fmcode_01.txt" for the first repetition.
 For the spoofing with both semantic and visual leakage dataset, the procedure and file name convention are the same.

-For the long-term persistant study dataset, the procedure and file name convention are the same as sign-up and sign-in.
+For the long-term persistance study dataset, the procedure and file name convention are the same as sign-up and sign-in.
 However, the sequence number of repetitions will linearly increase.
 For example, if the ID string is "duolu" and the passcode is "fmcode", for the registration, the file name will be "duolu_fmcode_01.txt" to "duolu_fmcode_05.txt".
 For the first login session, the file names will be "duolu_fmcode_06.txt" to "duolu_fmcode_10.txt".
 Similarly, for the second login session, the file names will be increased to "duolu_fmcode_11.txt" to "duolu_fmcode_15.txt", and so on.

 For the in-air-handwriting words dataset, the procedure and file name convention are the same as spoofing with semantic leakage.
 Instead of using "spoofer", "user" is used in the file name.
 For example, if the participant is designated as "user08", and it writes the English words "agree", for the first repetition, the file name would be "user08_agree_01.txt".
-For Chinese words, a pinyin label is used to denote what is written.
+For Chinese words, pinyin is used in the file name.

 ## Data Format